Dartmouth Ski Team: History

 The Nashua (NH) Telegraph notes that in 1914, a group of Dartmouth students travelled to Canada to compete against McGill University in the first collegiate ski race.
 The Dartmouth Outing Club's 1927 race on Mt Moosilauke is cited by the US Ski & Snowboard Association as the first downhill ski race in the country.

 By 1935 the ski team was sufficiently distinct from the Outing Club to have its own distinct captain; the first ″ski team″ captain was Selden Hannah D35, though there were ″winter sports″ captains before that.

 The Dartmouth Ski Team won the NCAA national championship in 1958, 1976 (tied with Colorado), and 2007.
 The team finished in second place in 1955, 1956, 1964, 1969, and 1970.
 The team has finished in the top 5 of the NCAA Skiing Championship 44 times.

 The Dartmouth Ski Team hosted the 2025 NCAA national championship in March 2025 at The Dartmouth Skiway (alpine events) and Oak Hill (nordic events).
 Twelve Dartmouth athletes were selected by the NCAA to participate in the championship, and the team finished third.
-On March 6, John Steel Hagenbuch D25 won the Men’s 7.5km Individual Classical event after finishing second in the Men’s 20km Individual Freestyle event.
-Other notable finishers included Jasmine Drolet D25, who placed 3rd in the Women’s 7.5km Individual Classical event, and Benny Brown D27, who finished second in the Giant Slalom.
+On March 6, John Steel Hagenbuch D25 won the Men’s 7.5 km Individual Classical event after finishing second in the Men’s 20 km Individual Freestyle event.
+Other notable finishers included Jasmine Drolet D25, who placed 3rd in the Women’s 7.5 km Individual Classical event, and Benny Brown D27, who finished second in the Giant Slalom.